apache/nifi-minifi-cpp/README.md

 ### Configuring
 The 'conf' directory in the root contains a template config.yml document.

 This is compatible with the format used with the Java MiNiFi application.
-Currently, a subset of the configuration is supported.
-Additional information on the YAML format for the config.yml can be found in the [MiNiFi System Administrator Guide](https://nifi.apache.org/minifi/system-admin-guide.html).
+Currently, a subset of the configuration is supported and MiNiFi C++ is currently compatible with version 1 of the MiNiFi YAML schema.
+Additional information on the YAML format for the config.yml and schema versioning can be found in the [MiNiFi System Administrator Guide](https://nifi.apache.org/minifi/system-admin-guide.html).

-Additionally, users can utilize the MiNiFi Toolkit Converter to aid in creating a flow configuration from a generated template exported from a NiFi instance.
+Additionally, users can utilize the MiNiFi Toolkit Converter (version 0.0.1 - schema version 1) to aid in creating a flow configuration from a generated template exported from a NiFi instance.
 The MiNiFi Toolkit Converter tool can be downloaded from http://nifi.apache.org/minifi/download.html under the `MiNiFi Toolkit Binaries` section.
 Information on its usage is available at https://nifi.apache.org/minifi/minifi-toolkit.html.

     Flow Controller: